 Which campus is the Sonography Program located?

-The Diagnostic Medical Sonography Program is located on the Delgado Charity School of Nursing Campus.
+The Diagnostic Medical Sonography Program is located on the Delgado City Park Campus in the Ochsner Center for Nursing and Allied Health (Building 14).
 All courses, including labs, are held on this campus.

 Where are the Clinical Education Centers located?